PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

 ```

 The `paddle-cluster-job` above is the job name for this training job; we need 3
-PaddlePaddle training node and save the split training data on `paddle-cluster-job` path,
+PaddlePaddle training nodes and save the split training data in `paddle-cluster-job` path,
-the folder `0`, `1` and `2` representative the `training_id` on each node, `quick_start` folder is used to store training data, `output` folder is used to store the models and logs.
+the folder `0`, `1` and `2` represents the `training_id` on each node, `quick_start` folder is used to store training data, `output` folder is used to store the models and logs.

 ### Create a Job

-Kubernetes allow users to create an object with YAML files, and we can use a command-line tool
+Kubernetes allow users to create objects with YAML files, and we can use a command-line tool
 to create it.

 The Job YAML file describes that which Docker Image would be used in this training job, how much nodes would be created, what's the startup arguments of `Paddle PServer/Trainer` process and what's the type of Volumes.
 You can find the details of the YAML filed in